 With so much to chose from, and a lack of personal interest for nanowire lithium-ion batteries, I’ve decided to expand my focus to the following two areas: wearable technology and predictive analytics.

-The new challenge: how is wearable technology and predictive analytics impacting pop culture and society?
+The new challenge: how is mobile, wearable technology and predictive analytics impacting pop culture and society?
 “Wearable tech pop princess” and “Predictive analytics pop princess”, if you will.

 Here’s a copy of the keynote I presented last week at Mobiz 2012 in Montreal.
 Thank you to the organizers and to everyone who attended.
 The topic was “99 ways to get your app noticed” and the session highlighted different ways you can promote your app ranging from basic ASO (App Store Optimization) techniques to more outlandish marketing plays.